dumpmemory/duplebalance/docs/source/auto_examples/comparison/plot_versus_ensemble.rst

 ==============================================================
-Compare DuBE with Ensemble-based IL Methods
+Compare DuBE with ensemble-based IL methods (5 classes)
 ==============================================================

 In this example, we compare the :class:`duplebalance.DupleBalanceClassifier`